antlas1/cacaMap/README.md

 # cacaMap
+Fixed for for building with Qt6/Qt5, and simplifyed.
 CacaMap  is a Qt based  map browser widget that works with a bunch of tile servers.
 ![cacamap gif](cacamap.gif)